11 Bible-Focused Icebreaker Games

 1. Activity: Who Am I?

-Biblical and moral application: Increase the group's knowledge of different biblical characters.
+Biblical and moral application: Increase the group's knowledge of different Bible characters.

 Materials needed: Stickers or paper that can be stuck on the forehead.

-Note: For those with limited biblical knowledge, it's important to choose well-known characters that are easy to identify.
+Note: For those with limited Bible knowledge, it's important to choose well-known characters that are easy to identify.

-Biblical and moral application: Get to know biblical characters in a fun way.
+Biblical and moral application: Get to know Bible characters in a fun way.

 Materials needed: Paper, box or bag, pen.